x-lui-x-16/Geo-Color-Bot-Project-ENG/electromechanical-components/readme.md

-This is the carpet where would be all the photos of the electromechanical componentes used.
+In this carpet you will found all the electromechanical components used on this project.